Skip to main content

 Immunohistochemistry stains aid in diagnosis including: myoepithelial markers (invasion vs non-invasive lesions), histologic subtype markers, metastatic carcinoma markers, etc.

-- HER2 testing: HER2 testing performed by both immunohistochemistry and fluorescence insitu hybridization (FISH) on invasive breast cancers to assess the likelihood of benefit from HER2 targeted therapies.
+• HER2 testing: HER2 testing performed by both immunohistochemistry and brightfield dual in situ hybridization (DISH) or fluorescence in situ hybridization (FISH) on invasive breast cancers to assess the likelihood of benefit from HER2 targeted therapies.

 close Ancillary Testing